MarkMT/fragmentary/README.md

 <% end %>
 ```

 It is also worth noting that you are completely free to create lists without using `acts_as_list_fragment` at all.
 You just have to make sure that you explicitly provide a handler yourself in a `subscribe_to` block to touch any affected list fragments when a new membership association is created.
-In the example this would look like the following.
+In the example, this would look like the following.
 ```
 class StoresAvailable < Fragment subscribe_to 'ProductStore' do